The world's largest mass-beauty incubator

-They had two internal creative teams covering over a dozen brands.
-Every brand launch followed the same traditional process: concept, design, revisions, production, asset creation, retail packaging.
+Two internal creative teams carry that entire portfolio — every brand identity, every package, every campaign.
+And every launch followed the same traditional process: concept, design, revisions, production, asset creation, retail packaging.
 Nine months from start to finish. $280,000 per launch.

 The math was simple.
 They needed to launch faster, at lower cost, without dropping below the quality bar that Target demands.